wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 (`availCycle` - `curCycle`) cycles before it commits. `store()` is handled similarly except that we compare the input line address with `wrAddr` rather than `rdAddr`.

+Note that the order of reading the two member variables of `FilterEntry`, `availCycle` and `rdAddr`/`wrAddr`, is crucial.
+This is because we deliberately allow harmless race to happen here when an invalidation request is handled concurrently in the filter cache (`load()` and `store()` will not race with `access()` of the L1 cache, since only the current thread will access the L1 and the filter cache).
+In this case, both `rdAddr` and `wrAddr` will be reset to -1, indicating that no address will ever hit the filter cache.
+Loads and stores serialize with concurrent invalidations by the coherence order of the block holding `rdAddr` and `wrAddr` respectively on the host machine.
+In other words, the serialization order of loads and stores with invalidations are determined which of them accesses to `rdAddr` or `wrAddr` first.
+If loads or stores access first, they should be serialized before the invalidation, and the `availCycle` should be a valid value.
+If, on the other hand, loads and stores only access `rdAddr` or `wrAddr` after invalidation, then `availCycle` is in fact undefined, since logically speaking, the line is no longer in the filter cache and the L1 cache.